-Clients do not know if they can use paratransit without knowing the demands of a system.
+A generic test like the Transportation Skills Assessment Tool is not enough to assess a good person-environment fit.
+Clients do not know if they can use paratransit without knowing the demands of the system available to them.
 Here is a comparison of two systems I used.
-One service covers the state of New Jersey and the other covers my county.
-I needed paratransit because trips must be made repeatedly to stay at home - bank, grocery store, drug store, doctor, dentist, out-patient therapy, post office, clothing store, etc. Paratransit kept me out of long-term care until I regained the ability to drive.
+One service covers the state of New Jersey and the other covers only my county.
+Repeated paratransit trips must be made to stay at home - bank, grocery store, drug store, doctor, dentist, out-patient therapy, post office, clothing store, etc. Paratransit kept me out of long-term care until I regained the ability to drive.

 trips when I needed bulky objects like toilet paper.